Crunch-io/ta-da/content/market-researchers/exceed-expectations.md

 +++

-* Deliver data and insights to clients in new ways, including online dashboards and interactive analysis.
+* Deliver data and insights to clients in new ways, including <br> online dashboards and interactive analysis.
 * Free up your time.
 Enable your clients to answer their own questions.
 * Let your clients export editable PowerPoint slides for their stakeholders.